Technoplatz/bi/README.md

 This section is in progress.

 ## Installation
-Thanks to its multi-container structure the system can be run on the cloud, on-preimses and personal computers.
-Installation consists of four stages.
-A certain level of command line knowledge is required and it is assumed that you have [GiT](https://git-scm.com) installed on your computer.
-Please follow the steps below to start working more data-driven;
+Please complete the following steps in order.
+You must have [GiT](https://git-scm.com) installed on your computer and a certain level of command line knowledge is required.

 #### STEP 1
 <sup>SETTING A DOCKER PLATFORM</sup>\